Will-I-Am-7/SnakeGame/README.md

 # SnakeGame
-Basic snake game written in Java
+Basic snake game written in Java making use of Swing.

 Play using the WASD or Arrow keys.
 The 'P' button is used to pause the game.